markleve/Java_kode/README.md

 Selected code I have written with Java as the programming language.

+## labyrintGUI
-"labyrintGUI": mandatory assignment from course INF1010 at UiO.
+Mandatory assignment from course INF1010 at UiO.

+##legeSystem
-"legeSystem": mandatory assignment from course INF1010 at UiO.
+Mandatory assignment from course INF1010 at UiO.